 “Helping Children Blossom” – An evening to benefit CASA’s services of support and advocacy for foster children in the Antelope Valley

 The 2015 Antelope Valley Dinner will be held on Friday, February 27, 2015 at the John P. Eliopulos Hellenic Center, 43404 30th St West, Lancaster, CA 93536.
-Honorees and other details will be posted on this page in early November, and tickets and sponsorships will also be available on this page at that time.
+The CASA Child Advocacy Award will be presented to Susan and John Porter.
+Deputy Kevin Chapman and CASA volunteer advocate John Peterson will also be honored.

 The 2014 Antelope Valley benefit dinner was held on Friday, March 7, 2014, at the University of the Antelope Valley in Lancaster.
 The CASA Child Advocacy Award was presented to Senator Sharon Runner, Senator George Runner and their family by Dilys Tosteson Garcia, Executive Director of CASA/LA.
 With 150 people in attendance, the event raised over $20,000 in support of advocacy for foster children in the Antelope Valley.
 Students from Desert Christian High School Choir opened the evening with “We Are Not Alone” while cadettes from Lancaster High Air Force Junior ROTC welcomed guests and escorted them to their tables.
 The evening also featured guest speaker and 2012 CASA Volunteer of the Year, Linda Galati who shared her experience.
 Co-host Jean Youngquist also shared her experience as a CASA volunteer and emphasized the need for more CASAs to help foster children.